All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Natural resource potential (PRP) is understood as a set of natural resources and natural conditions located within certain geographical boundaries, which ensure the satisfaction of economic, ecological, social, cultural and health and aesthetic needs of a person and society.
+The natural resource potential (NRP) refers to the totality of natural resources and natural conditions located within certain geographical boundaries that satisfy the economic, ecological, social, cultural, health, and aesthetic needs of individuals and society.

-Natural resources <TAG1> living conditions, which are a direct carrier and source of value in contrast to those living conditions, which are a factor in the formation of consumer and exchange value.
+Natural resources are the conditions of life that are a direct carrier and source of value, as opposed to those conditions of life that are a factor in forming consumer and exchange value.

-Natural conditions they affect the price of natural reproduction, the transport component of the use of natural resources.
+Natural conditions affect the price of natural reproduction and the transportation component of the use of natural resources.

 Classification of natural resources

-By species (belonging to the composition of natural phenomena):
+By types (belonging to the composition of natural phenomena):

 • mineral, water, land, forest, recreational, faunal

-• exhaustive and inexhaustible, renewable, non-renewable, partially renewable natural resources
+• exhaustible and inexhaustible, renewable, non-renewable, partially renewable natural resources

 By direction of use:

-• fuel and energy, mineral and raw materials, food, etc. Resources for single-purpose and multi-purpose use are allocated
+• fuel and energy, mineral raw materials, food, etc. Resources for single-purpose and multi-purpose use are distinguished

 • real, potential (forecasts)

-• resources of national, regional and local importance
+• resources of national, regional, and local significance

-Other divisions: by substitution (replaceable and irreplaceable), by the influence of production (have a harmful effect, are slightly affected, are not affected), by quality (each type of natural resource is divided into classes, groups, types and other classification units)
+Other divisions: by substitutability (substitutable and non-substitutable), by the impact of production (subject to harmful impact, subject to minor impact, not subject to impact), by quality (each type of natural resources is divided by classes, groups, types, and other classification units)

 Types of rent

-Differential rent II it is formed as a result of intensive management of the economy at the expense of additional capital investments.
+Differential rent II is formed as a result of intensive farming due to additional investments.

-Part of the rent is withdrawn by the state in the form of rent payments and is directed to the restoration of the country's natural resource potential.
+A part of the rent is extracted by the state in the form of rent payments and is directed towards restoring the natural resource potential of the country.

 This post doesn't have any additions from the author yet.